wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 ## Specialized Relayers

 Specialized relayers are purpose-built components within the Wormhole protocol, designed to relay messages for specific applications.
-They are capable of performing off-chain computations and can be customized to suit a variety of use-cases.
+They listen to the Guardian Network via a [Spy](./spy.md), perform off-chain computation, and can be customized to suit a variety of use-cases.

 ### Key Features